koeunlim/WebScraping-Sephora/README.md

 # WebScraping-Sephora
-Quantiative approach to finding a perfect shade of lipsticks for everyone.
+Quantiative approach to finding perfect shades of lipsticks for everyone.

 ## Table of Contents